The Six Most Important HTML Tags For SEO

 March 24, 2017 | By Jeff | In Tips & Advice

 Search Engine Optimization has changed and evolved over the years, but many of the basics have stayed the same.
 Aside from creating fresh quality content on your site, there are a few basic things that you should always follow if you want your content to be optimized for SEO.
-You need to leverage these eight important HTML tags whenever you get the opportunity on your site.
+You need to leverage these six important HTML tags whenever you get the opportunity on your site.
 Here they are in order of most important to least:

 1. The <title> Tag